King assassination riots: Political

 Dr. King had campaigned for a federal fair housing law throughout 1966, but had not achieved it.
 Senator Walter Mondale advocated for the bill in Congress, but noted that over successive years, a fair housing bill was the most filibustered legislation in US history.
 It was opposed by most Northern and Southern senators, as well as the National Association of Real Estate Boards.
 Mondale commented that:

-The riots quickly revived the bill.
+The assassination and subsequent riots quickly revived the bill.
 On April 5, Johnson wrote a letter to the United States House of Representatives urging passage of the Civil Rights Act of 1968, which included the Fair Housing Act.
 The Rules Committee, "jolted by the repeated civil disturbances virtually outside its door," finally ended its hearings on April 8.
 With newly urgent attention from White House legislative director Joseph Califano and Speaker of the House John McCormack, the bill—which was previously stalled that year—passed the House by a wide margin on April 10.

 Social

 For some liberals and civil rights advocates, the riots were a turning point.
-They increased an already-strong trend toward racial segregation and white flight in America's cities, strengthening racial barriers that looked as though they might weaken.
+However, they increased an already-strong trend toward de facto racial segregation and white flight in America's cities, strengthening racial barriers that looked as though they might weaken.
 The riots were political fodder for the Republican party, which used fears of black urban crime to garner support for law and order, especially in the 1968 presidential campaign.
 The assassination and riots radicalized many, helping to fuel the Black Power movement.